-The tinyML Summit is the premier annual gatherings of senior level technical experts and decision makers representing fast growing global tinyML community.
-This diverse ecosystem is composed of professionals from industry, academia, start-ups, and government labs worldwide working on leading-edge ultra-low power machine learning technologies for end-to-end (hardware –system –software applications full stack) solutions.
+The tinyML Summit 2022 brought together senior-level technical experts and decision-makers representing the fast-growing global tinyML community.
+This diverse ecosystem is composed of professionals from industry, academia, start-ups, and government labs worldwide working on leading-edge ultra-low power machine learning technologies for end-to-end solutions.

 Hyatt Regency San Francisco Airport